Blazemeter/taurus/site/dat/docs/Installation.md

 ## Windows

-The installation process was tried on Windows 7 and Windows XP.
+The installation process was tried on all supported Windows versions (7, 8, 10).

 ###  Install Taurus system dependencies